 Concrete cutting, also known as concrete sawing and drilling is the process of using a diamond tipped blade or core bit to cut or drill a solid surface most often representing concrete, hence the reason it is commonly referred to as Concrete cutting.
-The various specialist concrete cutting equipment facilitates accurate cuts that are smooth and precise when complete.
-Staff undergo and extensive training and assessment program prior to be verified competent as a concrete cutter.
+Various specialist concrete cutting equipment facilitates accurate cuts that are smooth and precise on completion.
+Staff undergo an extensive training and assessment program prior to be verified competent as a concrete cutter.

 Material that can be cut includes concrete, brick, asphalt, stone, rock, or other masonry products as well as any metal within these materials.
 This ability to cut steel like rebars within reinforced concrete makes concrete cutting very popular and versatile.